m-rahimi/Phyton/README.md

 # Phyton
-Codes that I wrote to learn python
+Codes that I wrote to learn python.